SenseNet/sensenet/docs/application.md

 #### Application inheritance

 Applications can be *overridden* in a subtree by placing an Application of the same name under an _(apps)_ folder that is placed at a deeper level in the [Content Repository](content-repository.md) and also by using the `This` keyword as contenttypename.
-See examples and refer to [Smart Application Model](smart-application-model.md) for a details.
+See examples and refer to [Smart Application Model](smart-application-model.md) for details.

 ### Applications and Actions